Home

 For much of the following, I am indebted to his son, the late Harry Olivar, a college teammate and classmate.

-Italian was the language spoken in the Olivari home; during Prohibition, he helped his father make wine, recalling later how he hated having to stomp the grapes in his bare feet.
+Italian was the language spoken in the Olivari home.
+During Prohibition, he helped his father make wine, recalling later how he hated having to stomp the grapes in his bare feet.

 Although he graduated first in his class, college was not an option.
 It was 1930 and America was hard-hit by the Depression.
 Through friends, he managed to find a job in a men's gym, sweeping floors and picking up towels, and occasionally earning tips by playing handball against members when no other opponents were available.
 In time, members began to request him as an opponent, and, sometimes playing as many as 30 games a day, he became rather good.

 So good did he become, in fact, that as his son, Harry, told it, "He would sometimes bet on the games, giving his opponent as much as 18 points to start (game is 21), as long as he could serve first.
-To score a point you have to be serving, so his opponent would have to win two serves - first breaking Dad's serve, then making a point on his own serve.
+To score a point you have to be serving, so his opponent would have to win twice - first breaking Dad's serve, then making a point on his own serve.
 Sometimes, if an opponent was not very good, Dad would just offer to play with his feet - which the opponent would take him up on, not knowing he was a soccer player."

 One day, a wrestler showed up at the gym in search of a workout opponent, and saw young Olivar at work.
 Olivar was a big kid, 6-4 and beginning to fill out, and the wrestler said, "Hey, come here, kid!
 Let's go a few rounds!"

-Things went as one might expect, until young Olivar, tired of being tossed around, suggested a game of handball instead.
+Things went as one might expect, until finally young Olivar, tired of being tossed around, suggested a game of handball instead.

 Things went differently on the handball court, and the wrestler, run ragged and badly beaten, said, "Hey, kid - you're a pretty good athlete.
 How'd you like to play football?
 I know some people - I can get you a scholarship at either Notre Dame, or Fordham, or Villanova."